WHAT IS PUPIL PREMIUM?

 The government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-The most important part of our Pupil Premium Strategy is to get the basics in place: improve attendance; improve behaviour; and get the right curriculum in place, with high expectations for all.
+The most important part of our Pupil Premium Strategy is to get the basics in place: improve attendance; improve behaviour; and get the right curriculum in place, with high expectations for all in order to raise attainment in maths and English.
 Please see our Pupil Premium Strategy below.